john-cd/rust_howto/bk/src/categories/web-programming_http-server/_grpc.md

 [`tonic`][c-tonic]⮳{{hi:tonic}} implements gRPC over HTTP/2 with full support for asynchronous code.
 It works with `tokio`.

-`gRPC` is an open-source high performance Remote Procedure Call (RPC) framework that can run in any environment.
-It can efficiently connect services in and across data centers with pluggable support for load balancing, tracing, health checking and authentication.
+`gRPC` is an open-source high [performance][p-performance] Remote Procedure Call (RPC) framework that can run in any environment.
+It can efficiently connect services in and across data centers with pluggable support for load balancing, [tracing][p-tracing], health checking and [authentication][p-authentication].
 It is also applicable in the "last mile" of distributed computing to connect devices, mobile applications and browsers to backend services.

 ```rust,editable
 {{#include ../../../crates/cats/web_programming_http_server/tests/grpc/tonic.rs:example}}